 To thrive in society, human beings need to be able to place some amount of trust in one another.

-However, though trust is an admirable goal, sometimes, misplaced trust can lead to some very disastrous consequences.
+However, though trust is an admirable goal, misplaced trust can sometimes lead to disastrous consequences.

 In the case of the Bloody Benders, a serial killer family who operated between the years 1869 to 1873.
-This family would welcome weary travelers into their home to rest the night.
+This family would welcome weary travelers into their homes to rest the night.